SSWConsulting/SSW.Rules.Content/rules/how-to-indicate-replaceable-text/rule.md

 ---
 type: rule
-title: Do you use double curly brackets for replaceable texts?
+title: Do you use the right character for replaceable text?
 uri: how-to-indicate-replaceable-text
 authors:
   - title: Aman Kumar